 the resulting United Kingdom Regulations.
 We have tried to indicate throughout this

-edition which of our guidelines are now legal requirements.
+section of which of our guidelines are now legal requirements.
 The book continues to include

 best practice guidelines and detailed technical procedures.